 Simon Gadbois integrates ethology, experimental psychology and neuroscience in his research on domestic and wild canids.
 He favours a synthetic approach that includes a strong focus on the importance of motivational factors in working dogs (and canid behaviour in general) as well as a post-cognitivist approach (including a zoosemiotic approach) to behaviour and information processing in dogs.

-Ten years ago he founded the “Canid Behaviour Research Lab” now the “Canid and Reptile Behaviour and Olfaction Lab” at Dalhousie University where dozens of Border Collies (and other working breeds - mostly working lines) set paw as volunteer research assistants and experimental participants.
+In 2006 he founded the “Canid Behaviour Research Lab” now the “Wildlife Conservation Canines and Ethology Lab” at Dalhousie University where dozens of Border Collies (and other working breeds - mostly from working lines) set paw as volunteer research assistants and experimental participants.

 I encourage contact with the audience, before, during, and after my talks.